My Pet Humans

 “Yeah,” Dad says, draining something into the sink.
 “I haven’t seen them yet, but your mom says they have expensive taste.”

-I sit next to my food bowl and wait.
+I sit next to my food bowl and wait, twitching my tail with impatience

 “I just went to meet the new neighbors,” Mom explains as she tosses the salad, “but the furniture movers said they’d gone out somewhere and wouldn’t be back until later this evening.
 But yeah, some of their stuff is very high-end.
 They have a beautiful baby grand piano.”
 She pauses for a moment and adds, “I hope they aren’t wealthy snobs.”

 “I hope they’re totally wealthy and have a cute son my age!”
-Megan says, and the adults laugh.
+Megan says, and the adults laugh again.
 I like that sound.
 It means they’re happy.

 “Dinner’ll be ready in a few minutes,” she says.
 “Be patient.”